MAA-98/repo-intents/README.md

 `repo-intents` is a CLI for organizing common repository actions by intent.
 It provides a consistent format to list, search, and execute reusable shell actions.
+Provides automatic prompt builder, so command options or script arguments never have to be memorized.

 ### Motivation